AR/VR leveraged in creation of videos

 The agency’s talented video production team looked at everything about the stock footage — lighting, color, composition, perspective, the lens used, and background, so our in-house cinematographer/editor could design the green screen shot so that the actor sequence we filmed matched precisely with the desired outcome.

-The next step was to remove the actor from the green screen and integrate her back into the other stock footage of Jupiter and its surrounding moons.
-That’s the definition of “compositing” — taking two or more layers of imagery and making a single, composite image.
+The next task was to take the actor off the green screen and integrate her into the other stock footage of Jupiter and its surrounding moons.
+That’s “compositing” — taking two or more layers of imagery and making a single, composite image.
 This is very similar to what designers do with a single image in Photoshop, which is called “photo-compositing.”
-In video, that single frame appears 24 times a second, so the tools have to be different, behave very differently, and requires specifically trained video composition.
+In video, that single frame appears 24 times a second, so the tools have to be different and behave very differently.
 Hardware and software do the compositing in motion over time in order to change and animate the video accurately.
 In instances where the camera is moving, it’s tracked precisely so all the pieces stick together and appear as they’re shot from the same moving camera.

-The agency produced 10- and 15-second media spots, as well as, 30- and 60-second TV spots, for three separate programs and a generic 90-second loading page to connect the leads from the online video advertising campaign.
-The advertising video gained over one million views on YouTube in the first week and ran at the lowest cost per lead in company history.
-This campaign was only recently launched but has already produced a 19% higher conversion rate than all other media ran to date.
-Conversion rates are lagging indicators in education, so follow up next year and we will report definitive conversion rate success for the campaign.
+The advertising video gained over 1 million views on YouTube in the first week and ran at the lowest cost per lead in company history.
+This campaign was only recently launched but has already produced 19% higher conversion rates than all other media ran to date.
+Conversion rates are lagging indicators in education, so check back next year and we will report definitive conversion rate success for the campaign.